zoyajhaveri/GitExercise_Conflicts/README.md

 - All the changes you've made so far only exist in the local copy on Datahub.
 We need to push the changes from the local copy to your forked copy.
 - On the top left are a set of cloud icons, one with the arrow pointed down (that's pull) and one with the arrow pointed up (that's push).
 - If there's a red dot on one of the clouds you need to do that action.
 In this case you only need to push.
 Once you've pushed your exercise is done... the changes you've made have appeared on GitHub and are visible to other people including our auto-grading scripts.
+- **IF YOU DON'T PUSH AT THE END OF THE EXERCISE YOU WILL LOSE POINTS ON THE AUTOGRADER**

 Congrats!!
 You've dealt with a simple version of the notebook conflict problem.
 This workflow will happen in your projects all the time, when person A and person B need to merge their seperate parts of the project together into the final project.